-Foreign Currency Exchange Rates - Our Component Products Segment has substantial operations and assets located outside the United States in Canada and Taiwan.
+Currency Exchange Rates - Our Component Products Segment has substantial operations and assets located outside the United States in Canada and Taiwan.
 The majority of sales generated from our foreign operations are denominated in the U.S. dollar, with the rest denominated in foreign currencies, principally the Canadian dollar and the New Taiwan dollar.
 Most of our raw materials, labor and other production costs for foreign operations are denominated primarily in local currencies.
 Consequently, the translated U.S. dollar values of our foreign sales and operating results are subject to currency exchange rate fluctuations which may favorably or unfavorably impact reported earnings and may affect comparability of period-to-period operating results.
-Overall, fluctuations in foreign currency exchange rates had the following effects on our Component Products Segment's sales and operating income in 2008 as compared to 2007.
+Overall, fluctuations in currency exchange rates had the following effects on our Component Products Segment's sales and operating income (loss) in 2008 as compared to 2007.

-Three months ended June 30, 2008 Six months ended June 30, 2008 vs. 2007
+Three months ended September 30, 2008 Vs. 2007 Nine months ended September 30, 2008 Vs. 2007

-Increase (decreas e) in millions
+Immed on Increase (decrease) in millions

-Impact on: ¢1.0
+Impact on:

-Net sales \$.3 \$1.0
+Net sales \$ - \$1.0

-Operating income .2 (.4)
+Operating income (loss) .3 (.1)

-Outlook - Demand continues to be slow across most product segments as customers react to the condition of the overall economy.
-However, we are experiencing a greater softness in demand in the industries that we serve which is directly connected to lower consumer spending, as further explained below.
+Outlook - Demand continues to be slow across all product segments as customers react to the condition of the overall economy.
+However, we are experiencing a greater softness in demand in the industries that we serve which are more directly connected to lower consumer spending, as further explained below.

-- Security products are the least affected by the softness in consumer demand, as these products are sold to a diverse number of business customers across a wide range of markets, most of which are not directly impacted by changes in consumer demand.
-While demand may be fairly stable for these products, it is unclear as to when sales growth will return. - Furniture component products are primarily concentrated in the office furniture, toolbox, home appliance and a number of other industries.
-Several of these industries are more directly affected by consumer demand than those served by our security products.
-We expect many of the markets served by our furniture component products will continue to experience low demand in the short term. - Marine products have been affected the most by the slowing economy as the decrease in consumer confidence, the decline in home values, a tighter credit market and higher fuel costs have resulted in a significant reduction in consumer spending in the marine market.
+- Our Security Products reporting unit is the least affected by the softness in consumer demand, because we sell products to a diverse number of business customers across a wide range of markets, most of which are not directly impacted by changes in consumer demand.
+While demand within this segment is not as affected by softness in the overall economy, we expect sales to be lower in the short term. - Our Furniture Components reporting unit sales are primarily concentrated in the office furniture, toolbox, home appliance and a number of other industries.
+Several of these industries are more directly affected by consumer demand than those served by our Security Products segment.
+We expect many of the markets served by Furniture Components to continue to experience low demand in the short term. - Our Marine Component reporting unit has been affected the most by the slowing economy as the decrease in consumer confidence, the decline in home values, a tighter credit market and higher fuel costs have resulted in a significant reduction in consumer spending in the marine market.
 The marine market is not currently expected to recover until consumer confidence returns and home values stabilize.
-A continued under-performance of the marine market over the next twelve to eighteen months could negatively impact CompX's required annual impairment evaluation of the goodwill allocated to its marine line.
-An adverse outcome from the evaluation could directly affect operating earnings.

 While changes in market demand are not within our control, we are focused on the areas that we can impact.
-Our lean manufacturing and cost cutting initiatives are expected to continue to improve our productivity and result in a more efficient infrastructure that can be leveraged when demand growth returns.
+We expect our lean manufacturing and cost cutting initiatives to continue to improve our productivity and result in a more efficient infrastructure that we can leverage when demand growth returns.
 Additionally, we continue to seek opportunities to gain market share in markets we currently serve, expand into new markets and develop new products in order to mitigate the impact of reduced demand as well as broaden our sales base.

-In addition to challenges with overall demand, volatility in the cost of our raw materials is ongoing.
-We currently expect this will be a challenge for the remainder of 2008.
+In addition to challenges with overall demand, volatility in the cost of raw materials is ongoing.
+We currently expect this to be a challenge for the remainder of 2008.
 We may not be able to fully recover these costs through price increases or surcharges due to the competitive nature of the markets we serve.